 The Town of Mashpee has approved final permits for the channel project.

-Permit applications have been filed with the State of Massachusetts with final approvals expected in the fall of 2020.
+Permit applications have been filed with the State of Massachusetts with final approvals expected in 2023.

 Army Corps of Engineers dredging permit applications have been filed with final approvals also expected in the near term.